Alexhuszagh/PyCPP/ROADMAP.md

     - Ordered map and ordered set need new constructors and move operators
         - Need to revert `std::allocator` to `allocator` after.

     - Change the default hash...

     - Look at use woever rope.
+    - Implement various useful allocators
+        - Free list
+            - All the allocators from here: https://www.youtube.com/watch?time_continue=1&v=LIb3L4vKZ7U\
+        - Linear -- DONE
+        - Bitmapped block
+        - Pool
+        - Segregator

     - Make allocators non-optional, use a polymorphic allocator by default...
     - Allow a CMake flag to use polymorphic or the standard allocator by default -- DONE
         - Implement the polymorphic allocator
             -- DONE (mostly)